stakater/stakater-tekton-chart/README.md

           - name: source
             workspace: source
 ### Override a Default Task in pipeline
-- For Overwriting a default task's params:
+- For overriding a default task's params:
     - Specify it in .Values.pipeline.tasks[].params in values.yaml

           pipelines: